PROFESSIONS, VOCATIONS, AND BUSINESSES

 (e) Engaging or aiding and abetting an individual to engage in the practice of pharmacy without a certificate or falsely using the title of pharmacist; and

-(f) Being found by the board to be in violation of any of the provisions of this chapter, chapter 27, title 37, Idaho Code, or rules adopted pursuant to either chapter.
+(f) Being found by the board to be in violation of any of the provisions of this chapter or chapter 27, title 37, Idaho Code.

 (2) Nonresident licensees and registrants shall be held accountable to the board for violations by its agents and employees and subject to the same grounds for discipline and penalties for their actions as set forth herein.